aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/find-or-search-data/find-if-the-cell-value-starts-with-single-quote-mark/_index.md

             a1.putValue("sample");
             a2.putValue("'sample");

-            // Read their string values, A1 and A2 both are same when read as stringValue const a1String = a1.stringValue;
+            // Read their string values; A1 and A2 are the same when read via stringValue const a1String = a1.stringValue;
             const a2String = a2.stringValue;